rhifat/web/web_timeline/README.rst

 * Implement a more efficient way of refreshing timeline after a record update;
 * Make `attrs` attribute work;
 * Make action attributes work (create, edit, delete) like in form and tree views.
+* If you are using this module in odoo application running on docker container, restart conatiner after installing the module.

 Bug Tracker
 ===========